About

 • Woodland management

 We ask everyone accessing the site to help care and conserve the site.
-We can arrange an introduction on how to support the Reserve tailored to your interests and abilities.
+Care takes many forms, adjusted for your interests, skills and abilities.
+We can arrange an introduction on how to support the Reserve tailored to you.
 Taking care of the Reserve is a great opportunity to connect with the natural world on your doorstep.

 Please contact info@bethnalgreennaturereserve.org if you would like to join our team or hear more about the history of this unusual and remarkable place.
 We are a small organisation so thanks for your patience while waiting for a reply.